willfleury/metrics-agent/README.md

 #### Agent Reporting

-We start the default reporting methods on both metrics systems.
-For Dropwizard that is JMX (which can be scraped via other services), and for Prometheus that is the HttpServer.
+We start the default reporting (endpoint) methods on both metrics systems.
+For Dropwizard that is JMX (which can be scraped via other services or agents), and for Prometheus that is the HttpServer.
 The default port for the Prometheus endpoint is `9899` and it can be changed by specifying the property `httpPort` in the system configuration section as follows

     system:
         httpPort: 9899

 Additional reporting systems can be added for each agent programatically if required.
+Alternatively an additional Java agent could be attached to send the JMX metrics to e.g. Graphite for Dropwizard.
+The benefit of this approach is that it doesn't care how many metric registries are started within the application or by the agent(s).

 ### Logger Configuration